 On Facebook, in the Mississippians section, there is a page called “Nabs or Crackers?”
 Somehow, you can define yourself by what you call these orange crackers.
 The main food staple of a Southern filling station, the lowly Nab.

-The question, though is that Nabisco, while it had bakeries around the U.S., was mostly a Northeastern company, though I don’t think that many Northeasterners call them Nabs.
+The question, though is that Nabisco, while it had bakeries around the U.S., was perhaps more a Northeastern company, though I don’t think that many Northeasterners call them Nabs, or think if Nabisco as eastern, as it was national.
 Perhaps it is that back in the 1950s and 1960s, they didn’t spend as much time in filling stations?

 Perhaps Kraft, owners of the Nabisco name, might bring back “Nabs” and reclaim their brand equity and legacy?